druid-io/tranquility/docs/server.md

 If there is an error sending the data, you will get an HTTP error code (4xx or 5xx).

+### Request compression

+Tranquility Server supports request compression.
+To use request compression, set the "Content-Encoding" header of your request and compress your payload.
+Currently supported options are:

+- gzip: Same scheme as HTTP's gzip response encoding.
+- identity: No compression.

 ### Direct object option

 You can also POST objects directly to Tranquility Server without going through the string-oriented parser.
 To do this,